Japanese Tea Varieties Everything you need to know

 Gabalong

-The name Gabalong is made up of the two words “Gaba” for gamma-amino acids and “long” for Oolong.
-The many gamma-amino acids give it a very fresh and slightly sweet note.
-The special thing about Gabalong is that, unlike other teas in Japan, it is mainly grown in Shizuoka and the Osaka region.
+The name Gabalong is derived from the two words “Gaba” for gamma-aminobutyric acid (GABA) and “long” for Oolong.
+Due to its high gamma-aminobutyric acid content, it has a very fresh and slightly sweet note.
+The special thing about Gabalong is that, unlike other teas in Japan, it is predominantly grown in Shizuoka and the Osaka region.

 GABA Oolong Tee aus Alishan, Chiayi Taiwan | Hochwertiger Gaba Oolong Tee | Gabaron Tee aus Taiwan | Gabalon Tee 50 g